 The Dangerous Dogs Act 1991, bans the ownership, breeding, sale (both national and international) and exchange of certain types of fighting dogs - the ban currently covers pure breeds and cross breeds with the same physical and behavioural characteristics as the Pit Bull Terrier, Japanese Tosa, Dogo Argentino and Fila Braziliero.

-The maximum fine for having a banned dog is £5000 and/or 6 months in prison and the dog may be destroyed.
+Did you know the maximum fine for having a banned dog is £5000 and/or 6 months in prison and the dog may be destroyed?

 Section 3 of the act applies to all dogs that are dangerously out of control in a public place (it does not apply to dogs in their own garden who jump up at visitors).
 If a dog acts in a way in which someone fears they will be attacked, then an offence is committed.
 The fines are up to £5000 and/or 6 months in prison and the Courts may order the dog to be destroyed.

 A Police Officer or dog warden may seize a banned dog or a dog that is dangerously out of control.
 If you wish to report a dangerous dog, contact the Police or the dog wardens .
 The Courts can also issue a warrant for the police to enter a building and seize a dog.

 Information from Endangered Dogs Defence & Rescue Ltd. Click here to visit the site.

 The Control of Dogs (Scotland) Act 2010 has now been approved by the Scottish Parliament (being passed by parliament on 22nd April 2010) and received Royal Assent on 26th May 2010 - the provisions of the Act come into force at the end of nine months from this date.

 The new law will affect dog owners and their dogs in two major ways: